 This section identifies general community problems and specific planning issues related to nine basis topics that range from "natural resources and hazards" to "housing" and "urban growth management".
 Community concerns about these key issues were identified by the C.C.I.'s public attitude survey administered in July 1978, and also from public input gathered at eight well publicized town hall meetings sponsored by the C.C.I. in March and April 1979.
-Since that time, these nine topics have been updated as part of Periodic Review in order to reflect existing conditions.
+Since that time, these nine topics have been updated as part of Periodic Review and other Post Acknowledgment Plan Amendments in order to reflect existing conditions and adjust to changing state laws.